-Appavoo notes that this is an optimal time for this work as the Republic is engaged in curriculum reform efforts, and is in the throes of implementing a new primary and secondary school curriculum.
-The Maldives National University recently opened and is offering diplomas and degrees in teacher education and licensure.
+Appavoo noted that this was an optimal time for this work as the Republic was engaged in curriculum reform efforts, and was in the throes of implementing a new primary and secondary school curriculum.
+The Maldives National University opened and was offering diplomas and degrees in teacher education and licensure.

 “I believe that an opportunity to experience a country that is on the cusp of establishing a world-class education is one that will perhaps come once in a lifetime and a chance to contribute in a small way to it will be beyond comparison,” Appavoo said.

-Beginning fall 2012, Appavoo plans to spend 10 months working in collaboration with the Republic’s Center for Continuing Education (CCE), the Maldives National University, and the Maldives College of Higher Education teaching and offering professional development seminars in developing, designing, implementing, and assessing online courses for educators, specifically in teacher preparation and educational leadership programs.
+Beginning fall 2012, Appavoo spent 10 months working in collaboration with the Republic’s Center for Continuing Education (CCE), the Maldives National University, and the Maldives College of Higher Education teaching and offering professional development seminars in developing, designing, implementing, and assessing online courses for educators, specifically in teacher preparation and educational leadership programs.

 Universal primary education is mandated as part of the Republic’s Strategic Plan 2009-2013.
 As a result, the demand for teachers has increased exponentially.
 While the government is working to develop a new cadre of teachers – often sending prospective teachers overseas to get educated – demand for teachers has outpaced supply.